2/3 Cup Butter In Grams

 • Tare the Scale: Before adding your butter, place your bowl on the scale and press the "tare" or "zero" button.
 This ensures that only the weight of the butter is measured.

-• Use a Spatula: Gently press down on the butter to ensure that it's level in the measuring cup before weighing.
+• Use a Spatula: Gently press down on the butter to check that it's level in the measuring cup before weighing.
 This helps to minimize air pockets.

 • Understand Your Recipe: Always read the recipe carefully to understand the type of butter (salted or unsalted) and the desired consistency (soft, cold, etc.).
 This allows for more informed conversion or weighing.